Solar Panels Arizona — Costs, Savings & Payback

 Source: NREL Solar Radiation Database

 Most Arizona homeowners going solar in 2026 are looking at a gross investment of $25,500 – $49,500 — with returns outperforming the national average.
-The payback period is roughly 1 year shorter than the US median.
+The payback period is longer than high-rate states, but positive over 25 years.
 Arizona offers a state income tax credit up to $1,000 (25% of cost, max $1,000 (AZ Form 310)), plus a property tax exemption on solar-added home value.

 Why Solar Panels in Arizona Make Financial Sense

-- At $0.1562/kWh, Arizona's rate is below average — but 6.5 daily sun hours and a 3–5%/year rate increase trend still make solar panels Arizona a sound long-term investment
+- At $0.16/kWh, Arizona's rate is below average — but 6.5 daily sun hours and a 3–5%/year rate increase trend still make solar panels Arizona a sound long-term investment

 - 6.5 peak sun hours daily — above the US average of 4.5 hours — meaning solar panels Arizona generate more kilowatt-hours per watt than in most states